Sign Up to the History on the Net Newsletter

 Roman clothes were made of wool, spun into cloth by the women of the family.
 Later on the richer people had slaves to do this work for them.
 If you could afford to buy clothes, you could buy linen, cotton or silk, which was brought to Rome from other parts of the Empire.
 Washing clothes was difficult because the Romans did not have washing machines or soap powder.
 They used either a chemical called sulphur or urine.

-These are the clothes that Romans wore
+These are the clothes that Roman men wore

-The Toga
+Romans Clothing – The Toga

 This man is wearing a toga.
 Only male citizens of Rome were allowed to wear togas.
 They were made out of wool and were very large.
 The material was not sewn or pinned but was draped around the body and over one arm.
 Togas were very expensive because of the large amount of material needed to make them and very heavy.
 It was the law that all citizens wore togas for public events.
 They were even told which colour of toga they had to wear: